docusign/sample-app-mygovernment-nodejs/README.md

 Welcome to the MyGovernment sample app!
 MyGovernment is written using Node.js (server) and React (client), and shows a possible integration by a government agency with DocuSign eSignature.

+You can find a live instance running at https://mygovernment.sampleapps.docusign.com/.

 MyGovernment demonstrates the following:

 1. Authentication with DocuSign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-jsonwebtoken).